MelvinCou/cash-manager/README.md

 ### Launch one module

-- Go the folder CashManagerServer with the command cd CashManagerServer
+- Go the folder Server with the command cd Server
 - command mvn clean install => to load the dependencies and create the jar files that represents each module
 - if the module contains a compose.yaml file, you will need to create at its root a .env.local file that follow this template :